nn4jz/doc/bit-locker.md

 - How to back up your recovery key properly
 - How to enforce recovery‑key escrow in Group Policy

-Just tell me where you want to go next.
+Just tell me where you want to go